pkowalchuk/SPRING2024TIDYVERSE/README.md

 - Amanda Fox: I extended Anna Moy's vignette about dplyr and ggplot with an example using several additional functions from each of these packages

+- Anna Moy - I extended Natalie Kalukeerthie's vignette with additional examples of additional items that can be added to the ggplot.